[keith-snook.info]

 References and further reading:

-ref.1 ~ Peter M. Copeland ~ BBC ~ Analogue Sound Restoration
+Ref.1 ~ Peter M. Copeland ~ BBC [Custard Pete] ~ Analogue Sound Restoration

-ref.12 ~ Keith Snook 1987 ~ RIAA Component calculator and Frequency Response check for Psion Organiser
+Ref.12 ~ Keith Snook 1987 ~ RIAA Component calculators and Frequency Response program for Psion Organiser